Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Datasets

 The most commonly used number of datasets considered for experiments is two, which has been observed in 104 out \pubexp of the publications.
-Over all, it can be seen that the number of considered datasets is relatively small (90\% of the publications use four or fewer datasets), with an average of \dataavg datasets per publication.
-Two publications stand out in particular, with 9 datasets (Chakraborty et al.~\cite{fairsmote}), and 11 datasets (Do et al.~\cite{do2022fair}) respectively.
+Overall, it can be seen that the number of considered datasets is relatively small (90\% of the publications use four or fewer datasets), with an average of \dataavg datasets per publication.
+Two publications stand out in particular, with 9 datasets (\citet{fairsmote}), and 11 datasets (\citet{do2022fair}) respectively.
 In accordance with existing work, new publications should evaluate their bias mitigation methods on three datasets, and if possible more.
+Hereby it can be of interested to consider a diverse range of datasets based on application domains, dimensionality or protected attributes~\citep{le2022survey}.